-Together, we must work to end racism and promote equality: Opinion by Fogarty Director Dr Roger I Glass
+Together, we must work to end racism and promote equality through global health research and training: Opinion by Fogarty Director Dr Roger I Glass

 May / June 2020 | Volume 19, Number 3

 Human progress is neither automatic nor inevitable ...
 Every step toward the goal of justice requires sacrifice, suffering, and struggle; the tireless exertions and passionate concern of dedicated individuals.

 We have seen painful reminders in the past few weeks that the fight against racism and the struggle for equality are far from over, either here at home or in many other parts of the world.
 We must use this time of heightened awareness to consider how to make meaningful progress and we must not stop until all people have equal rights, social justice and access to medical care.

 We at Fogarty condemn racism and bigotry in all its forms and remain committed to our mission to work toward achieving equity for all the world’s people.
 The continuing issues of social justice, the importance of diversity, alongside the racism and police brutality that persist in our society have again come to the fore and been heightened by the COVID-19 pandemic, which has impacted minorities and vulnerable groups far more than others.